osmandapp/docs/content/osmand/plugins/trip-recording.md

 - When in progress, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is colored in red.

-- With enabled online recording, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is colored in green.
+- When in progress and with enabled online recording, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is colored in green.

 - To finish recording, tap the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) again, and confirm in the Trip recording dialog with the respective option.
 Additionally, there are a few other options that can be used.
 All options are detailed for the iOS and Android versions.